sharonen/my_learning_app/README.md

 The link will redirect you to a random page in Wikipedia.

-The pages that you liked, you can save to your history.
+The pages that you like, you can save to your history.

 The application requires signing up or logging in.